 The Canada Land Inventory provides one of the most comprehensive digital map source for resource planning and management in Canada.
 The area covered by the CLI is indicated in the index map.
 For each of the map sheets areas land capability is mapped at 1:250'000 scale and usually at a 1:50'000 scale.
 This is an example for Mapsheet 84 c, Peace River.
-The index map on the right shows the areas mapped for land capability under the CLI.
+The index map on the right shows the areas mapped for land capability by the CLI.
 The left image shows an example of a number of overlays displayed on Google Earth.

 Each of the 1.250'000 scale maps has an extensive description of the landscape ecosystem and capability perspectives.
 Below is an example for the Peace River map area.